janeczku/docker-alpine-kubernetes/README.md

 ## Usage

-Building your own image based on Alpine-Kubernetes is as easy as typing
+Building your own image based on Alpine-Kubernetes is as easy as typing `FROM janeczku/alpine-kubernetes`.
-`FROM janeczku/alpine-kubernetes`.
 The official Alpine Docker image is well documented, so check out [their documentation](http://gliderlabs.viewdocs.io/docker-alpine) to learn more about building micro Docker images with Alpine Linux.

 *The small print:*
-Do NOT redeclare the `ENTRYPOINT` in your Dockerfile as this is reserved for S6's init script.
+Do NOT redeclare the `ENTRYPOINT` in your Dockerfile as this is reserved for the supervisor init script.

 ### Example Alpine Redis image